<< Yesterday

 1996 In St. Louis, Darryl Kile ties a major league record by hitting four batters.
 The Astros right-hander becomes the first National League player to do it since Moe Drabowsky accomplished the feat on the same date while toiling for the Cubs in 1957.

 1999 In the first-year player's draft, the Devil Rays select Raleigh (NC) prep star Josh Hamilton as the team's top pick.
-Tampa Bay's selection marks the first time since 1993, when the Mariners chose Alex Rodriguez, that a high school player becomes the first overall pick.
+Tampa Bay's selection marks the first time since 1993, when the Mariners chose Alex Rodriguez, that a high school player has become the first overall pick.

 2000 Cubs reliever Rick Aguilera pitches a perfect ninth inning for his 300th save to nail down Chicago's 2-0 win over the Tigers.
 The game marks Detroit's first visit to Wrigley Field for the first time since winning Game 7 of the 1945 World Series.